 (a) The Crime Free Multi-Housing program together with the concept of partnerships and sharing responsibilities.

 (b) Crime concerns and prevention awareness techniques.

 (c) Application of Neighborhood Watch program/principles.

 To view rental rules in Sartell: Full Rental Code Ordinance

 The Sartell Police Department recognizes that we need to be more than law enforcement officers; we need to be peace officers.
 Working with youth, and teaching social responsibilities, helps us fulfill this role.
 The Sartell Police Department is truly committed to these educational process and providing positive alternatives for our youth.

 Police Activities League (PAL)

-The program is held from June through the July yearly on Tuesday and Thursday nights at Val Smith Park and is entering its 19th year.
+The program is held from June through the July yearly on Monday and Wednesday nights at Val Smith Park.
 It is for ages 5-15 and offers a variety of activities.
 Participate in relay races, kickball, water games, dodge-ball, arts and crafts and much more.
 Join us the first night for an OPEN HOUSE where food and entertainment will be provided!
 There is no cost for the activities and prizes will be awarded!
 FREE Sartell PAL t-shirts will be awarded to each participant after they have attended their fifth activity night.
 Come join your friends and the Sartell Police Officers for this program.